AndreaVitti/EcommerceBackendAPI/README.md

 - registration, login and logout of users
 - store users' addresses
 - creation of different categories of products
-- managing the different produts (add, restocking, updating etc...)
+- managing the different produts (adding, restocking, updating etc...)
 - managing the different order placed by users
 - payment through the Stripe API